-Line-Item Budget Budget Amount Description of Expenditure COMMUNICATIONS s 624 Telephone expense includes installation and recurring costs of telephones, fax machine, internet services, MS Teams user fees, cellphone expenses, Direct TV, and LAN phone service.
-INSURANCE ŝ Covers the cost of Workers Compensation, Unemployement Insurance and Liability insurance for Auto's (if applicable), D&O, Criminal Dishonesty, and Sexual Misconduct.
-OFFICE EXPENSES \$ 1,254 Program supplies are utilized for program operation, including office supplies (paper, pens, pencils, folders, staples, paper clips, printer cartridges, binders, folder tabs, extension cords, surge protectors, etc.), postage, and housecleaning supplies (paper towels, cleanser, soap, trash bags, etc.).
+Line-Item Budget Budget Amount Description of Expenditure A. A. Telephone expense includes installation and recurring costs of telephones, fax machine, internet services, MS Teams user fees, cellphone expenses, Direct TV, and LAN COMMUNICATIONS \$ 624 phone service.
+INSURANCE 3 900 Covers the cost of Workers Compensation, Unemployement Insurance and Liability insurance for Auto's (if applicable), D&O, Criminal Dishonesty, and Sexual Misconduct.
+OFFICE EXPENSES \$ 1.254 Program supplies are utilized for program operation, including office supplies (paper, pens, pencils, folders, staples, paper clips, printer cartridges, binders, folder tabs, extension cords, surge protectors, etc.), postage, and housecleaning supplies (paper towels, cleanser, soap, trash bags, etc.).
 Software expenses are also included, but are not limited to program related software expenses; in the program they are for client assessment/tracking tools and any applicable updates.
 Also includes IT related user costs for normal business operations like MS Office 365.
 Licenses/Taxes represents municipality licenses (fire inspections, permits, etc.) paid on an annual basis.
-Building and professional licensing fees, staff license and certification renewals, etc. This also covers the monthly user license fee for Welligent, and includes IT related threat protection services and other IT related user based licensing costs. in the second Includes costs for employment advertisements, printing of brochures, stationery, business cards and other PRINTING/PUBLICATIONS \$ 53 program related printed materials.
-This amount is comprised of building rent or lease for RENTS & LEASES - STRUCTURES \$ 6,325 office space.
+Building and professional licensing fees, staff license and certification renewals, etc. This also covers the monthly user license fee for Welligent, and includes IT related threat protection services and other IT related user based licensing costs.
+OFFICE EXPENSES \$ 1,254 PRINTING/PUBLICATIONS \$ 53 Includes costs for employment advertisements, printing of brochures, stationery, business cards and other program related printed materials.
+RENTS & LEASES - STRUCTURES This amount is comprised of building rent or lease for office space.

-EQUIPMENT RENTAL/LEASE \$ - EQUIPMENT REPAIR AND MAINTENANCE s ii c equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones.
-DEPRECIATION: EQUIPMENT \$ - DEPRECIATION: STRUCTURES \$ - TRAVEL \$ 1 ti re b ravel local includes reimbursements for mileage for taff traveling to and from events, meetings and rainings in conjunction with program operations and esponsibilities.
-The standard IRS rate is used to eimburse staff mileage.
+EQUIPMENT RENTAL/LEASE \$ - EYBERGERMANDE AND EQUIPMENT REPAIR AND MAINTENANCE \$ 15 Equipment Repairs/Maintenance encompasses the cost of a maintenance contract for the copier, monitoring of internet firewall, and the repair of other equipment not covered by maintenance agreements such as computers, printers, and telephones.
+DEPRECIATION: EQUIPMENT \$ - DEPRECIATION: STRUCTURES \$ - TRAVEL \$ 180 Travel local includes reimbursements for mileage for staff traveling to and from events, meetings and trainings in conjunction with program operations and responsibilities.
+The standard IRS rate is used to reimburse staff mileage.
 Out of county travel is in this budget for designated staff to attend training and corporate meetings in San Diego.
-TRAINING 29 fo staff Training costs include CPR and First Aid trainings or staff, user fees for Relias (training platform), egistrations for staff development and trainings held in collaboration with the program's mission.
-PROFESSIONAL SERVICES - 50 N Covers financial and accounting fees incurred by this program, including the required Federal Office of Management and Budget (OMB A-133) audit.
-OTHER: Client Supplies OTHER: Minor Equipment E p c f covers the cost minor supplies for participants equipment purchase represents minor equipment ourchases such as phones, cell phones, printers, computer towers and monitors, a fax machine, as well as urniture to accommodate new personnel and for eplacement purposes of existing equipment that in the normal course of use is worn out and either cannot be epaired or is not practical to have repaired.
-OTHER: Other Business Services 8 h a fi Other Business Services includes associated costs for hiring of new employees such as TB screenings, essessments, drug screenings, background checks, ingerprinting, as well as HIPAA compliant shredding ervices and other similar miscellaneous program expenses.
-OTHER: Building Repair/Maint.
-B n re li o expenses.
-Suilding Maintenance/Repair includes minor repairs and naintenance for the facility including, but not limited to eplacement of locks, minor breakage, internal phone ine repairs, and other repairs required for safe operation of the program at the leased facility.
+TRAINING \$ 129 Staff Training costs include CPR and First Aid trainings for staff, user fees for Relias (training platform), registrations for staff development and trainings held in collaboration with the program's mission.
+PROFESSIONAL SERVICES OTHER: Client Supplies \$ 150 \$ 75 Covers financial and accounting fees incurred by this program, including the required Federal Office of Management and Budget (OMB A-133) audit.
+Covers the cost minor supplies for participants OTHER: Minor Equipment \$ 300 OTHER: Other Business Services \$ 533 OTHER: Building Repair/Maint. \$ 585 Building Maintenance/Repair includes minor repairs and maintenance for the facility including, but not limited to replacement of locks, minor breakage, internal phone line repairs, and other repairs required for safe operation of the program at the leased facility.
 Also included is the cleaning of the building, and alarm service.